favouribude1/MLOps-Prod-Grade-ML-Deployment-with-GitHub-Actions-and-Azure/README.md

 ## Run from terminal:

-docker build -t favourdockerfile.azurecr.io/mltest:latest .
+docker build -t favidocker.azurecr.io/studentperformance:latest .
+(mstudentperformance is the web app name, it can be any name you want to give your docker image)

-docker login favourdockerfile.azurecr.io
+docker login favidocker.azurecr.io

-docker push favourdockerfile.azurecr.io/mltest:latest
+docker push favidocker.azurecr.io/studentperformance:latest